 - Eligibility to obtain a valid driver’s license.

 - Frequent overtime, work days could be long and include long periods or sitting and standing.

 - Must be able to lift 50-70 pounds.

 - Short Phoenix residencies required based on production schedules.

 This is a full-time position.
 Due to the nature of professional theatre, periodic evening and weekend work is expected.
 Salary is competitive and commensurate with experience.

-For a confidential conversation, and to learn more about the opportunity, please contact Jennifer Smith, Production Manager at email@example.com.
-Submit resume and cover letter, with three professional references, via email only to Chris Gerling, Associate Production Manager, at firstname.lastname@example.org.
-To learn more about Arizona Theatre Company, please visit arizonatheatre.org.
-Click here to view this listing as a PDF.
+Submit resume and cover letter, with three professional references via e-mail only to firstname.lastname@example.org.
+To learn more about Arizona Theatre Company, please visit www.arizonatheatre.org.